disutils/disutils/README.md

-Here’s the revised README with the clarification on contributions being voluntary:

----

 # Disutils Team

 Welcome to **Disutils Team**!
 We're a group of developers focused on creating powerful and efficient bots for various purposes.
 Our bots, which include **Sentinel**, **Playdis**, **UtiliCore**, **Harmodify**, **HelpDesk**, **Spotlight**, and **PrivateEyes**, are built to make managing, entertaining, securing, and moderating discord communities easier.